DemonMartin/tlsClient/readme.md

 /**
  * @typedef {Object} TlsClientDefaultOptions
  * @property {ClientProfile} [tlsClientIdentifier='chrome_124'] - Identifier of the TLS client
- * @property {boolean} [rotateSessions=false] - If true, sessions will be rotated on each request -> This will cause the cookies to be reset
  * @property {string|null} [customLibraryPath=null] - Path to the custom library file
  * @property {string|null} [customLibraryDownloadPath=null] - Path to the custom library download folder
  * @property {boolean} [retryIsEnabled=true] - If true, wrapper will retry the request based on retryStatusCodes